afozbek/100-days-of-code/r1-log.md

 ### R1D30

-Today I worked on _Message Board_ project which is the last project on *freeCodeCamp*.
+Today I worked on _Message Board_ project which is the last project on _freeCodeCamp_.

+### R1D31

+Today I finished the API on _Message Board_ project which is the last project on _freeCodeCamp_.